5 Tips to Stay Water Safe

 A backyard pool provides fun, exercise and a chance to get outdoors.
 But the combination of parents distracted with work at home and kids with time on their hands could be dangerous.
 National Water Safety Month is the ideal opportunity to remind people that they need to be extra vigilant around the pool – or any body of water.”

-Tracy Dick, Leslie's Pool Supplies Vice President of Communications
+Tracy Dick, Leslie's Senior Vice President of Marketing

 Leslie’s has partnered with Dr. Tom Griffiths and Rachel Griffiths of the Aquatic Safety Research Group to provide tips on how to stay water safe this season.